pycom/pycom-micropython-sigfox/docs/pycom_esp32/getstarted.rst

     height="385"></embed></object>
     </div>

 Pycom Console
 -------------

 To start coding, simply go to the Pycom Console and type your code.
-Lets try to make the LED light up
+Lets try to make the LED light up.

 .. code:: python